 Dave Van Ess is an application engineer, MTS, with Cypress Semiconductor and has nearly 30 years of design experience.
 Dave also holds a BSEE from the University of Calif., Berkeley.

 Al Wegener is the CTO and founder of Samplify Systems, a fabless semiconductor startup in Santa Clara, Calif.
 He holds 17 patents and is named on additional Samplify patent applications.
 He earned a BSEE from Bucknell University and an MSCS from Stanford University.

 Michael White is the senior product marketing manager for Mentor Graphics’ Calibre Physical Verification products.
 Before joining Mentor Graphics, he held various product marketing, strategic marketing and program management roles for Applied Materials, Etec Systems and the Lockheed Skunk Works.
 Michael received a BS in System Engineering from Harvey Mudd College.
 He also holds a MBA/BS in engineering management from the University of Southern California.

 Richard Zarr is a technologist at Texas Instruments focused on high-speed signal and data path technology.
 He has more than 30 years of practical engineering experience and has published numerous papers and articles worldwide.
 When not supporting customers or blogging for Electronic Design, Rick shares design insights on the Analog Wire blog.
 He is a member of the IEEE and holds a BSEE from the University of South Florida as well as several patents in LED lighting and cryptography.

-Bob Zollo is product planner in the System Products Division of Agilent Technologies’ Electronic Measurement Group.
-Bob has been with Agilent since 1984 and is responsible for Agilent’s power products roadmap.
+Bob Zollo is product planner in the Power and Energy Division at Keysight Technologies.
+Bob has been with HP/Agilent/Keysight since 1984 and is responsible for Keysight’s power products roadmap.
 He holds a degree in electrical engineering from Stevens Institute of Technology, Hoboken, NJ.